daddinounou/K-NN-model-applied-to-a-photonic-spectrometer/README.md

 # K-NN-model-applied-to-an-integrated-spectrometer
 K-NN classifier is used to enhance the performances of a miniaturized photonic device

-## just-to-see
+# just-to-see the effect